 Rat Nesting Behaviours

 Rats build nests for sleeping and breeding, and both male and female rats will build nests.
 Where they build their nests depends on the type of rat you’re dealing with.
 The brown rat usually likes to live in underground burrows, so brown rats will usually dig holes outside or sleep in cellars or wall cavities.
-These rat burrows can be under your home and cause issues, so even if the rats aren’t nesting in your property, that doesn’t mean that they can’t enter it and cause problems.
+These rat burrows can be under your home in the garden and cause issues, so even if the rats aren’t nesting in your property, that doesn’t mean that they can’t enter it and cause problems.

 The black rat is also known as the roof rat because they like to be high up.
 Roof rats build nests high off the ground, usually in your loft space.
 These rats tend to like quiet spaces, so between rafters or in the eaves is where you will usually see a roof rat nest.